 A Common Mistake: Failure to Properly Test the Well Water Chemistry

-Continuing with our theme of common mistakes made while selecting a well water treatment system, today we will be focusing on the failure to properly test your well water chemistry.
+Continuing with our theme of common mistakes made when selecting a well water treatment system, today we will focus on the failure to properly test your well water chemistry.

 Why Should I Test My Well?

 Most private wells provide a clean, safe supply of water; however, contaminants can pollute private wells, and unfortunately, you cannot see, smell or taste most of them.
-Consequently, you should test your well water on a regular basis.
+Consequently, it is recommended that you test your well water on a regular basis.

 The decision on what to test your water for should be based on the types of land uses near your well.